tybenz/walkie/hubot/index.md

 </pre>
 </div>

-That's it you're all done.
+That's it.
+You're all done.
 When something's happening on basecamp, walkie should announce it to the chatroom.